BUS327 Finansielle kriser: Historie og teori

 Emnet starter i vårparallellen 2020.
 Emnet har undervisning/vurdering i vårparallellen.

 Første gang: Studieår 2019-2020

 This course explores financial crises from a historical and theoretical perspective.
 According to an estimate from the International Monetary Fund (IMF), between 1970 and 2011 alone the world experienced no less 147 systemic banking crises, 218 currency crises and 66 sovereign debt crises.
 Such financial crises often have devastating effects on the operation of the general economy: they cause decline in investment spending, reductions in business profits, and an increase the number of bankruptcies.

-Besides regular lectures and group work, the teaching of this class will be conducted through the systematic use of writing exercises.
-The students must hand in two short, written assignments during the semester.
-These make up a substantial part of the final exam, which will consist of an academic essay presenting and discussing major concepts, theories and historical cases of financial crises.
+Besides regular lectures and group work the teaching of this class will be conducted through the systematic use of writing exercises.
+The students will be asked to hand in two written assignments during the semester.
+These make up a major basis for the final exam, which will consist of an academic essay presenting and discussing major concepts, theories and historical cases of financial crises.

 - Knowledge about fundamental concepts (such as money and debt), about financial institutions (such as banks, central banks and regulatory authorities) and about the larger international financial system in which the financial sector is situated and how this system has evolved historically.

 - In-debt knowledge about various theories of financial crises.

 - In-debt knowledge about historical cases and historical explanations of financial crisis.